 Hope Credit for Students in Midwestern Disaster Areas in header of articles

-Hope Credit for Students in Midwestern Disaster Areas in content page of articles
+Hope Credit for Students in Midwestern Disaster Areas

 For tax years 2008 and 2009 only, the Hope Credit for a student living in a Midwestern disaster area was expanded.
 This special credit is available to students attending an eligible educational institution in a Midwestern disaster area in these states:

 To learn of the eligible counties, see Publication 4492-B: Information for Affected Taxpayers in the Midwestern Disaster Areas, page 2.

 These applied to the Hope Credit for students in Midwestern disaster areas:

 The credit was 100% of the first $2,400 of qualified education expenses and 50% of the next $2,400 of these expenses.
 A maximum credit of $3,600 per student was allowed.

 You could claim a Hope Credit if both of these applied:

 At least 1 eligible student attended an eligible educational institution in Midwestern disaster area

 You didn't claim American Opportunity Credit for any other student in the same year